sskata/Arduino-Task-Scheduling-Template/README.md

 - If tasks (functions) take longer to execute (return) than the execution period, the scheduler will skip one or more iterations of the task (function).
 - The micros() rollover handling is currently very inaccurate, the execution period will be a bit shorter/longer during rollover (about every 70 minutes).
 - This template code will not work 100% properly with interrupts since micros() don't increment while executing ISR:s.
-- The micros() funciton has a resolution of 4 µs, thus affectig the execution period accuracy accordingly.
+- The micros() function has a resolution of 4 µs, thus affectig the execution period accuracy accordingly.